TayyabSuhail123/k8s-argocd-ollama/README.md

 - Non-root containers with dropped capabilities
 - Resource limits on all pods
 - RBAC per service with dedicated ServiceAccounts
+- **No secrets in values.yaml**; all secrets are managed externally (e.g., SealedSecrets)

 ### GitOps Workflow
 - **ArgoCD** manages all deployments
 - **Git** is the single source of truth
 - No imperative `kubectl apply` or `helm install` commands
 - Automated sync and self-healing
+- **All Helm values are managed in version control**; ArgoCD Application manifests do not override chart defaults unless explicitly needed

 ## Repository Structure